-- (a) There shall be a Black Members' Council consisting of eight members and two student members elected from the black membership (as defined in the NUJ application form) annually at a conference of black members; the Black Members' representative on the IEC, the Black Members' representative on the WEC the Black Member's representative on the SEC and one member from each of the industrial councils.
-Student members will be able to attend, speak and take part in BMC activities, but not vote. - (b) The purpose of the Black Members' Council shall be: - (i) Monitoring the progress of relevant legislation and campaigning for improvements where necessary; - (ii) Opposing and publicising, where possible, cases of racial discrimination within the union; - (iii) Promoting equality within the union; - (iv) Campaigning against racism in the media.
+- (a) There shall be a Black Members' Council consisting of: - (i) eight members and two Developmental (student) members elected from the black membership (as defined in the NUJ application form) at a conference of black members; - (ii) the Black Members' representative on the IEC, - (iii) the Black Members' representative on the WEC - (iv) the Black Member's representative on the SEC; and - (v) one member from each of the industrial councils. - (b) Developmental (student) members will be able to attend, speak and take part in BMC activities, but not vote.
+Should there be a subsequent casual vacancy on the Black Members Council arising from those elected at a conference of black members, nominations shall be sought from members and an election held by online ballot of members who attended the most recent black members conference. - (c) The purpose of the Black Members' Council shall be: - (i) Monitoring the progress of relevant legislation and campaigning for improvements where necessary; - (ii) Opposing and publicising, where possible, cases of racial discrimination within the union; - (iii) Promoting equality within the union; - (iv) Campaigning against racism in the media.